Career and Technical Education (CTE) | CTE Career Clusters

 Infographic: What Is Career & Technical Education?

 Now that we've reviewed the 16 CTE career clusters, let's take a closer look at the definition of career and technical education.

 The Definition of Career & Technical Education

 In this section, we'll explore CTE based on the following definition:

 Career and technical education (CTE) is the practice of teaching skills-based careers to students in middle school, high school, and post-secondary institutions.

-At AES, we believe this is the most accurate definition of CTE because it highlights CTE’s unique qualities and why it’s important.
+At iCEV, we believe this is the most accurate definition of CTE because it highlights both the unique qualities and the importance of career and technical education.

 CTE includes some theory, but that’s typically only seen in introductory materials.